sixtyfive/nanoReflowController/README.md

 * Up to 30 temperature profiles in EEPROM
 * Configurable PID parameters

+**Warning: This project operates with possibly lethal mains voltage.
+If you don't feel comfortable or don't have knowledge working with mains voltage, STOP right here and find someone to help you!**

+For more information, follow the forks backwards.

 (C) 2020 J. R. Schmid

 (C) 2017 David Sanz Kirbis